Orlando Water Quality at a Glance

 2. Contact your water utility (OUC or Orange County Utilities) to request information on your service line material.

-3. Review your property records if your home was built before 1986, when lead pipes were banned.
+3. Review your property records if your home was built before 1987, when lead pipes were banned.

 If you suspect lead plumbing, consider having your water tested.
 Both OUC and Orange County Utilities offer water testing services to help identify potential lead issues.
+Florida has 1.16 million lead pipes – more than any other state.

 Why does Orlando use ozone treatment?